hiddentao/fast-levenshtein/README.md

 If you are not using any module loader system then the API will then be accessible via the `window.Levenshtein` object.

+**CDN**

+The latest version is now also always available at https://npm-cdn.com/pkg/fast-levenshtein/

 ## Examples

 **Default usage**